 The best memory I have is obviously my Dutch title in the open category in 2019.
 I was feeling well, and my game was on.
 During the first round of the first day, my putting lacked accuracy.
 Therefore I switched to straddle stance.
 This change I kept for the next 54 holes, and my putting became one of my best parts of the game.
 I overcame a 4-stroke deficit, and made it to a play-off.
-The first play-off hole was very favourable to me in terms of distance (easy 115m backhand).
-After I parked my drive on 6m and my opponent went long on his 25m throw-in attempt, I knew victory was mine.
+The first play-off hole was very favourable to me in terms of distance (115m).
+After I parked my drive on 6m and my opponent went long on his 25m throw-in attempt and missed his comeback putt, I knew victory was mine.

 Name one of your odd talents, or, what you like to do when not throwing plastic